Strange Days (Doors song): Music videos

 Two music videos were made for the song.
 The first featured footage of the band backstage and onstage, as well as Jim Morrison driving his car into a hole in sand and jumping on the hood in frustration.
 The second features the same circus performers on the Strange Days cover photo, who would explore New York City.
 It also included footage of various people, which was made "swervy" and distorted to fit in with the strange theme of the song.
 All of this new footage was mixed with footage of the old video, and re-released as a re-mixed video.

+Personnel

+Personnel taken from Sound on Sound, except where noted.